 Epigastralgia can also indicate and warn a heart problem.

-The acute myocardial heart attack can present with Epigastralgia, that is, with pain in the upper abdomen.
+The acute myocardial heart attack can present with Epigastralgia, with pain in the upper abdomen.

-In addition, the symptoms are very identical in diabetic patients before developing the heart attack.
+In addition, the symptoms are very identical in diabetic patients before developing a heart attack.

-The pain must be sudden, oppressive and accompanied by vomiting, the patient usually loses control of the body.
+The pain must be sudden, oppressive, and accompanied by vomiting; the patient usually loses body control.

-It is necessary to attend the emergency room to get a clinical picture quickly about that discomfort, and thus prevent the increase of symptoms.
+It is necessary to attend the emergency room to get a clinical picture quickly of that discomfort and thus prevent the increase of symptoms.

 What can I do to prevent the problems associated with Epigastralgia?